Updated on July 27, 2022

 Customer retention is measured to understand the fluctuations in a business’s customer base and revenue by looking at key customer retention metrics like customer lifetime value and churn rate.

 These sales triggers shows you the current challenges your prospects are facing.
-Such as cash flow management, responding to competition, customer service success, net promoter score, etc.
+Such as cash flow management, responding to competition, customer service success, net promoter score with NPS Calculator, etc.

 How to track these sales triggers:

 - It is true that following the founders on Twitter for milestones and searching for keywords like “crossed+mrr” on Twitter search or mention.com is a good place to start.